 In the late 90's I started working in the beauty and fashion industry.
-It had been an amazing experience, but somewhere along the way when I lost my job in 2010, I lost my way.
-The funny thing is, during the 10 years I worked I secretly thought of what else or where else I could go, even though I had a position I loved working for THE makeup brand at the time.
+It had been a fantastic experience, but somewhere along the way, I lost my way when I lost my job in 2010.
+The funny thing is, during the ten years I worked, I secretly thought of what else or where else I could go, even though I had a position I loved working for THE makeup brand at the time.

-First thing I did was get a job at one of my favourite cosmetic stores hoping it would land me another corporate training job.
+The first thing I did was get a job at one of my favourite cosmetic stores, hoping it would land me another corporate training job.
 When that proved fruitless, I decided to go back to school to learn how to do hair.
 That decision was based exclusively on the fact that it would make me a more marketable freelance makeup artist.
-It makes sense to anyone in the industry; however, I hated doing hair and I made no bones about it.
+It makes sense to anyone in the industry; however, I hated doing hair, and I made no bones about it.

 BEING BROKE WAS WHY I SAID, YESSSS!

 Months after completing my course, I was contacted by the hair school I attended they wanted to hire me as an instructor.
 Their logic was based on my background as a trainer.
 My logic for saying yes was based on being broke.
 I thought it was completely absurd, but I took the job anyway.
 Plus, they promised I would have all the training necessary to be successful.
 Well, 3 days is what I got.
 Somehow, I rose to the challenge.
 I spent endless hours on YouTube and other relevant sites watching hair videos.
 I was a fraud, but my saving grace was my passion for teaching and coaching.